restqa/documentation/docs/contributing.md

 ---

-There are a couple of ways in which you can contribute to RestQA, each of them very valuable to us.
-Here are a few of them sorted from the easiest and fastest to the harder and more time-consuming ones.
+There are couple of ways in which you can contribute to RestQA and each of them is valuable to us.
+Here's some ways, it is sorted from the easiest and fastest to the harder and more time-consuming ones.

 ## Share some love 💙